 Here you’ll find worksheets we’ve created to go with online books and read-alouds.
-Please consider joining our Facebook Group, Lessons Inspired by Picture Books, for alerts to new content.
-If you want to learn how to design your own worksheets with Adobe Illustrator, check out my class on Skillshare.
+Check out our book, Lessons Inspired by Picture Books for Primary Grades, for complete lesson plans with anchor charts, rubrics and assessments.
+If you like creating your own worksheets, check out my class on Skillshare.

 Wishing you peace and health…